JSwipe: Litigation with Spark Networks

 JDate's parent, Spark Networks, threatened litigation and then sued Smooch Labs for patent infringement and trademark infringement, focusing on Spark's patent on computerized secret matching and the combination of the letter "J" with a word relating to dating.

 Yarus publicized the legal maneuvers, leading the CEO of Spark Networks, Michael Egan, to accuse JSwipe of “misrepresentation,” “theft,” and “brazen attempt to build business on the back of JDate."

 An attorney with the Electronic Frontier Foundation, a non-profit digital rights group, believed that Spark Networks' patent would be found invalid in the wake of the 2014 U.S. Supreme Court decision in Alice Corp. v.
-CLS Bank International, but noted that it appeared unlikely that Smooch Labs would raise sufficient funding to litigate the matter in court, which might requires millions of dollars.
+CLS Bank International, but noted that it appeared unlikely that Smooch Labs would raise sufficient funding to litigate the matter in court, which might require millions of dollars.

 Yarus and Smooch Labs attempted to crowdfund legal fees via the Indiegogo platform, but were unsuccessful.

 Journalists noted that Spark had not appeared to pursue trademark litigation against less successful Jewish dating services whose name started with "J" or patent litigation against dating sites using similar secret matching mechanisms.
 An industry observer believed that the litigation was an attempt to force Smooch Labs to sell the company to Spark Networks.

 On October 14, 2015, Spark Networks announced that it had acquired Smooch Labs, thus ending the litigation.
 The purchase price was later disclosed as $7 million, with a potential bonus of $10 million to JSwipe's four founders if certain earning targets were met.

 Yarus stated that he was excited to join Spark Networks, while noting that Spark's management had changed hands since the litigation was initiated.
 Yarus and co-founder Chad Wood described the acquisition and its effects as "bittersweet" but "for the best."